 Experienced cybercriminals can cause massive damage even by finding out internet protocol (IP) addresses through unsecured IoT devices.
 These addresses can be used to pinpoint a user’s location and their actual residential address.

 This is why many internet security experts recommend securing your IoT connection through a virtual private network (VPN).
 Installing a VPN on your router will encrypt all traffic through the ISP.
 VPN can keep your internet protocol address private and secure your entire home network.

 8. Home Invasions

 This has to be one of the scariest “Internet of Things security” threats since it bridges the gap between the digital and physical world.
 As already mentioned, an unsecured IoT device can leak your IP address, which can pinpoint your residential address.

 Hackers can sell this information to underground websites where criminal outfits operate.
 Also, if you are using IoT-connected smart home security systems, those could also be compromised.
 This is why you need to secure your connected devices through IoT security and the use of VPNs.

 9. Remote Vehicle Access

 Not as scary as someone breaking into your home, but still something quite terrifying.
-Today, when we are all yearning for smart driving cars, there’s also a high level of risk associated with these IoT connected cars.
+Today, when we are all yearning for smart driving cars, there’s also a high level of risk associated with these IoT-connected cars.

 Skilled hackers might get access to your smart car and hijack it through remote access.
-This is one scary thought because someone else taking control over your car would leave you vulnerable to a plethora of crimes.
+This is one scary thought because someone else taking control of your car would leave you vulnerable to a plethora of crimes.